yanxichen/markdown-cv/index.md

 ## Projects

 `Python`
-__SilverFr__, A web-based automatic spoken French evaluation tool.
+__SilverFr__, *A web-based automatic spoken French evaluation tool.*
 - Selected by Bank of Canada as a finalist in the PIVOT Program
-- Uses audio signal processing and deep learning to evaluate speech fluency and content
+- Uses audio processing and deep learning to evaluate speech fluency and content

 `Python`
-__Realsense Viewer__, A 3D Point Cloud Data Visualization for Intel® RealSense™ Camera, built with Python and VTK.
+__Realsense Viewer__, *A 3D Point Cloud Data Visualization for Intel RealSense Camera built with PyVTK.*
-- Displays and allows user engagement with the visualized 3D point cloud data in real-time
+- Displays and allows user engagement with visualized 3D point cloud in real-time

 `Python`
-__InstaGrow__, An Instagram automation tool that grows followers through automated interactions with other accounts.
+__InstaGrow__, *An Instagram automation tool that grows followers through automated social interactions.*
-- Doubled follower count within a month through automated liking posts and following accounts
+- Doubled followers within a month through automated liking posts and following accounts

 ## Education